-All textbooks and related materials that are the property of St. Charles and are loaned to St. Charles through state or federal programs must be taken care of by students who are assigned these materials.
-Students who lose a textbook are assessed the current replacement value of the textbook.
+All textbooks, chromebooks, and related materials that are the property of St. Charles and are loaned to St. Charles through state or federal programs must be taken care of by students who are assigned these materials.
+Students who lose or damage a textbook or chromebook are assessed the current replacement value of the textbook or chromebook.
 If a student withdraws from St. Charles, textbooks and materials belonging to the school must be returned before the student leaves.
 Student's records are transferred when all textbooks and materials are returned or the assessed value has been paid.